 Think about how to construct a strong roof.

-Making a gingerbread house and testing that for strength is a fun variation on this activity, too.
+Making a gingerbread house and testing that for strength is also a fun variation of this activity.

 Leave a Reply